lazychaser/laravel-nestedset/README.markdown

 If you want to make node a child of other node, you can make it last or first child.

-`$parent` variable is the node that exists in database, no matter how we get it.
+In following examples, `$parent` is some existing node.

 There are few ways to append a node: